barbinbrad/openpilot-101/intro.md

 openpilot is a software that produces serial messages (CAN) to accelerate and steer a car given some camera streams, existing serial messages from the car, and sensor data.
 In addition to the real-time messages, openpilot produces logs that are used to train machine learning models at a later date.

-The goal of this introduction is to introduce you to understand the moving pieces of openpilot, and help you understand how they work together to create these outputs.
+The goal of this introduction is to introduce you to the moving pieces of openpilot, and help you understand how they work together to create these outputs.

 ![conceptual_schematic](https://raw.githubusercontent.com/barbinbrad/openpilot-101/master/conceptual_schematic.png)